JaydipMakwana/fast_json_api_serializer/README.md

 # Fast JSON API

-This repo about the Fast JSON API Serializer.
+This repository is about the Fast JSON API Serializer.